Faculty Mentors

 • Complete the student progress report.

-• Provide 10-15 hours per week of research activities for the scholar
+• Oversee 10-15 hours/week of research activities

 • Provide feedback to the McNair Program regarding both the student and the program in general